Course of Study:

 Students, who opt to take the Capstone Project, INTRL-GA 1320, will enroll in the course in their second to last semester.
 The Capstone Project is structured to provide a public policy consultancy experience for final year students.
 Working with a faculty mentor (instructor) students will work in assigned groups to complete a consultancy project for an external client.
 The group will produce a series of documents and papers for the client, which will be assessed by the instructor.

-To further their professional development all MAIR students are required to complete a ‘field study’ course.
-This academic field of study follows a rigorous scholarly educational program to prepare students for additional graduate work, law degree studies and/or entry into a professional work environment in the public or private sector.
-The internship must total at least 120 hours.
-Students can opt out of the Field Study requirement if they are pursuing a scholarly track with the intention of completing a Ph.D. after earning the MA.
-In this case, students complete the ‘Readings and Research’ course, INTRL-GA 3991, in their second to last term, and then the Master’s Thesis Seminar, INTRL-GA 4000, in their final term.
+To further their professional development all MAIR students are required to complete an internship.
+The internship places students in a professional work environment in either the public or private sector.
+The internship must total at least 140 hours over 14 weeks.
+Students can opt out of the Internship requirement if they are pursuing a scholarly track with the intention of completing a Ph.D. after earning the MA.
+In this case, students complete the ‘Readings and Research’ course, INTRL-GA 3991, in lieu of 2 points of International Relations Electives in their second to last term, and then the Master’s Thesis Seminar, INTRL-GA 4000, in their final term.
 The R&R course work should be designed with their M.A. thesis supervisor to provide for a more advanced and rigorous M.A. thesis.

 Students must demonstrate proficiency in one language other than English.
 Students demonstrate proficiency in a foreign language by completing one of the following: